 Among our recent and ongoing health work:

 ARCH (Advancing Resilience & Community Health), will help networks of nonprofit community-based organizations (CBOs) develop new contracts, payment models, and partnership approaches with large healthcare organizations to achieve better health outcomes across the United States.
 Supported by the Robert Wood Johnson Foundation (RWJF), the initiative is focused on networks of CBOs that address food, housing, and other social issues critical to community well-being.
-Participants will be selected in early 2019.
-To learn more or to suggest a CBO network for initiative participation, please email us.

 AIM Healthy™: This NFF fund helps California providers of supportive housing, elder care, behavioral health, and other essential community services play their crucial role in achieving better health outcomes.
 To learn more about NFF's customized financing for providers of healthcare and social services, click here and here.